As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

-To satisfy the broadest set of parameters, Strangl climbed Puncak Mandala in Indonesia, and Mount Townsend in Australia, to satisfy both the lists originally proposed by Richard Messner and Richard Bass for the Seven Summits.
+To satisfy the broadest set of parameters, Strangl climbed Puncak Mandala in Indonesia and Mount Townsend in Australia, the second-highest summits in Oceania and Australia, respectively, according to the Reinhold Messner and Richard Bass lists for the Seven Summits.

 Are the Seven Second Summits tougher than the Seven Summits?

-While they may not be the highest points on their respective continents, completing the Seven Second Summits has long been considered a more formidable mountaineering challenge than the traditional Seven Summits.
+While they may not be the highest points on their respective continents, completing the Seven Second Summits is considered a more formidable mountaineering challenge than the traditional Seven Summits.

 Most mountaineers also consider Dykh-Tau in Europe and Antarctica’s Mount Tyree more technically difficult and logistically complicated peaks to climb than either Elbrus or Mount Vinson.

 Even Puncak Mandala and Mount Townsend are more difficult destinations than their slightly higher counterparts.
-While neither is considered more technically difficult than the Carstensz Pyramid or Mount Kosciuszko, both are more remotely located and therefore longer ascents.
+While neither is considered more technically difficult than the Carstensz Pyramid (Puncak Jaya) or Mount Kosciuszko, both are more remotely located and, therefore, have longer ascents.

 The only two peaks where there is some debate about which is the toughest comes in the Americas.
 Mountaineers continue to disagree on whether Denali or Mount Logan is the tougher climb.
 Most agree that Denali is more technical than the most accessible route up Logan, but some say factors such as its climate and remote location make Mount Logan more of a challenge.